user profile avatar

 Bio

-Dear Donors, I, Cayla Adams, am grateful that you are considering me for a scholarship.
-I want you to know more about who you are awarding the scholarship to.
-I am a daughter to a single mother, who somehow managed to keep me in my extracurriculars and allowed me to attend college at sixteen.
-Also at sixteen, I sat with the city council and requested to host a peace march.
-By eighteen, I had two degrees and had hosted three peace festivals.
-I then went on to attend Xavier University of Louisiana.
-There I worked three jobs, competitively cheered, and obtained scholarships to cover the cost of tuition.
-It was all worth it because in May of 2021, I earned my Bachelor's of Science degree.
-Since then I have taken an interest in the maternal health disparity.
-This led me to become a certified doula.
-I then took on a job at Planned Parenthood and in an infertility clinic.
-Both jobs taught me the importance of healthcare advocacy.
-As a future, PA I intend to take on leadership roles that would allow me to advocate for my patients.
-By selecting me for this scholarship you are helping me become a PA that wishes to help underserved and marginalized communities.
+Dear Donors, My name is Cayla Adams, and I am deeply grateful that you are considering me for this scholarship.
+I would like to share a bit more about myself as the applicant.
+Despite the odds, managed to keep me in extracurriculars and supported me starting college at age sixteen.
+That year, I petitioned the city council to host a peace fest.
+By eighteen, I had simultaneously earned two associate degrees along with my high school diploma and had hosted three community peace festivals.
+I continued my education at Xavier University of Louisiana.
+While there, I worked three jobs, cheered competitively, and obtained scholarships to cover my tuition.
+In May of 2021, I earned my Bachelor of Science degree.
+Since graduating, I have developed a deep passion for addressing maternal health disparities, so I became a certified doula.
+I subsequently took on healthcare jobs that taught me the vital importance of advocacy and informed patient consent.
+I am currently a physician assistant student (PA-S) at Rosalind Franklin University.
+For the first time in my life, I am unable to work, as my classes run from 8:00 AM to 5:00 PM, Monday through Friday, and my time outside the classroom is dedicated to studying.
+As a future PA-C, I intend to take on leadership roles that allow me to advocate for my patients.
+By selecting me for this scholarship, you are alleviating the financial hardship I face during this rigorous training.
+With your assistance, I will become a PA dedicated to serving underserved and marginalized communities.
+Sincerely, Cayla Adams

 Education